charters available to be issued for NYC

 Mayor Adams Supports a Practical Fix

 NYC Mayor Eric Adams has expressed support for a previous proposal to reissue surrendered, revoked, or terminated charters in perpetuity.
-This approach maintains NY’s cap on charters, but provides incentive for low performing charters to be closed and replaced by new, high quality charter schools.
+This approach maintains New York’s cap on charters, but provides incentive for low performing charter schools to be closed and replaced by new, high quality charter schools.

 * Charter schools that are “conversions” from district schools do not count against the cap.